marcdotson/counting-cockroaches/Paper/paper.md

 A key component to successfuly using twitter data to assess service failures is the ability to classify tweets as complaints and non-complaints.
 If our team can accurately classify a tweet, we will be capable of tackling the greater issue of judging how serious the complaint is, and whether or not a company needs to take action.

-While there are a massive number of methods to perform this task, our team has identified three tools to aid us in our classification: Principal Component Analysis (PCA), FastText, and XGBoost.
+While many methods available can aid us in this task, our team has identified three tools to help us perform our classification: Principal Component Analysis (PCA), FastText, and XGBoost.
 Using these three tools, we've created a "frankenstein model" that incorporates all three tools listed above.
-The model has been trained on 2,500 tweets labeled 0 for "non-complaint" and 1 for "complaint."
-We have then tested the model on a similarly-sized dataset.
+The model has been tested and trained on 4959 tweets labeled 0 for "non-complaint" and 1 for "complaint."
+We partitioned the data so that about 80% was used for training, and 20% for testing.

 To use our model, we fed a set of tweets into a PCA model and a FastText classification model.
 The output of these two models is then fed into our XGBoost model, which makes a binary prediction for the tweet as a complaint or non-complaint.
 I believe that the idea behind this "frankenstein model" is to use the perspectives of various styles of models to gain an accurate consensus on the data -- somewhat similar to the concept behind random forests.

 Because our model uses three distinct modeling techniques, I will refer to each of these modeling techniques as "sub-models."

-The FastText Sub-Model
+The fastText Sub-Model
 ======================

 Overview